Ampny/Ampny.github.io/content/post/in-some-cases-the-moon-is-you.md

 >there is a moon; \
 >there are flowers.

 The first two lines slow me down in a very alive way.
-They are really quite practical, and yet I think to fully understand that phrase would be enlightenment!
+They are quite practical, and yet I think to fully understand them would be enlightenment!

-The second section feels personally written for me to soothe my feeling of lack.
-It is not by encouragement or praise, saying "Really, you posses what you want to posses!" or "You are creative!"
+The second section points toward why this is, and why we ought not feel lacking.
+It is not by encouragement or praise, saying "Really, you posses what you feel you don't!" or "You are creative!"
 Instead, it asks us to consider our sense of self, and what we understand to be our boundaries.
 If we see our body and mind as separated from the outside world, then it's no surprise we feel incomplete.
 Instead, we can expand the small sense of self to permeate what had felt separate and lacking.
-We can play within those boundaries, but recognize that they exist only by convention, not as an ultimate truth.
+We can see those bondaries and play within them, but don't get fooled -- understand that they exist only by convention, not as an ultimate truth.
 What a relief!

 Saigyo touches on the same feeling in this springtime poem, translated by Burton Watson in *Poems of a Mountain Home*: